eatgrass/obsidian-pomodoro-timer/README.md

 ## Features

-- Customize work/break time
+- Customizable work and break times
-- Sound notification
+- Audible notifications
-- Status bar timer
+- A timer displayed in the status bar
-- Log to your daily note
+- Integration with your daily note for logging

 ## Screenshots